University of Virginia: Fraternities and sororities

 The University of Virginia has a number of fraternities and sororities on campus, encompassing the traditional social fraternities and sororities as well as coeducational professional, service, and honor fraternities.
 Social life at the university was originally dominated by debating societies.
 The first fraternity chapter founded at UVA was Delta Kappa Epsilon in 1852, and it was quickly followed by many more; the University of Virginia was the birthplace of two national fraternities, Kappa Sigma and Pi Kappa Alpha, which exist at the university as of 2023.
+However, both organizations are no longer recognized by the University of Virginia as of 2024, after their Fraternal Organization Agreements were terminated due to violations of University policies related to hazing.

 Through the twentieth century, the roles of these organizations on campus expanded to encompass social sororities, professional fraternities and sororities, service fraternities, honor societies, black fraternities and sororities, and multicultural fraternities and sororities.
 Roughly 30% of the student body are members of social fraternities and sororities, while additional students are involved with service, professional, and honor fraternities.
 "Rush and pledging" occur in the spring semester for most Greek organizations.
-Kappa Sigma and the Trigon Engineering Society hold reserved rooms on the Lawn, while Pi Kappa Alpha holds the only undergraduate room on the Range.
+Trigon Engineering Society holds a reserved room on the Lawn.
+Kappa Sigma and Pi Kappa Alpha fraternities once held reserved rooms on the Lawn and Range, respectively; however, upon termination of their relationships with the University, both rooms were unendowed.